CoolHandLuki/w4sp-lab/README.md

 - Update dockerfiles to use Ubuntu 22.04 LTS as a base instead of Ubuntu 14.04 LTS
 - Some changes inside the apt-get install and pip install

+---
+Old README.md instructions are below:

-# !!!
+ !!!
 PLEASE REFER TO THE MOST RECENT UPDATED INSTALLATION INSTRUCTIONS [HERE](https://github.com/w4sp-book/w4sp-lab/wiki/Lab-Installation)  !!!!

 This is the lab environment for the Wireshark for Security Professionals book.
 The lab is built on top of Docker and Kali Linux and provides a realistic network with numerous services useful for learning security fundamentals with Wireshark.